Sapna NYC Collaborates with DOHMH to Raise Awareness on Lead Poisoning in NYC

 Sapna NYC collaborated with the NYC Department of Health and Mental Hygiene (DOHMH) to raise awareness about lead exposure and prevention in NYC’s South Asian community.

 New York City’s South Asian children and adults are especially at risk for lead poisoning.
-A 2016 study found South Asian children in the city were six times more likely to have high blood lead levels than children citywide, and adults were four times more likely to have high levels.
+A 2016 study found South Asian children in the city were six times more likely to have high blood levels than children citywide, and adults were four times more likely to have high levels.